Student Needs and Assistance Program - SNAP

 - Students serve for the duration of their education at Geisel School of Medicine.
 The Second-Year representatives assume responsibility for the First-Year Class until the First-Year elections take place after the fall term.

-- The faculty advisors are individuals knowledgeable about substance abuse and mental health issues and are appointed by the Dean.
+- The faculty advisor is an individual who is knowledgeable about substance abuse and mental health issues and is appointed by the Dean.

 How do I contact SNAP?

 - You may contact SNAP by going directly to any of the SNAP reps in-person.
 You can also email SNAP reps and/or attend open office hours they may hold.

 Policies and Procedures